grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 Also, if you are adding a new page, consider whether the default labels are appropriate.
 For each page, include a label in the `labels.products` sequence for every product that the page relates to.

-For example, if a **single page** describes a feature available in Grafana Cloud and Grafana Enterprise, the source file front matter should include the following:
+For example, if a page describes a feature available in Grafana Cloud and Grafana Enterprise, the source file front matter should include the following:

 ```yaml
 labels: